pbv-public/js-schema/README.md

   }
 ```

-# Description Before Type
+# Title & Description can go Before Type
-You can put the description before the type too.
-This is useful when defining
-a long object:
+You can put the title and description before the type too.
+This is useful when defining a long object:
 ```javascript <!-- embed:test/unit-test-schema.js:section:exDescFirst start:exDescFirst end -->
     const descFirstSchema = S.desc('description can come first').obj({
       x: S.int,